400 Million businesses (OECD) may look for a total of 100 Million Innovation Managers during this decade.

 Now is a good time to build up your experience.

-BlueCallom launches its Innovations Management Academy with an orientation webinar on Jan 7 and Jan 18. http://bluecallom.com/certified-innovation-manager-orientation/ We will help innovators, managers, and executives to get their arms around the many counter-intuitive aspects of an innovation lifecycle.
+BlueCallom launches its Innovations Management Academy with an orientation webinar on Jan 7 and Jan 18. https://bluecallom.com/certified-innovation-manager-orientation/ We will help innovators, managers, and executives to get their arms around the many counter-intuitive aspects of an innovation lifecycle.
 It’s already hard enough to find top talents.
 And that will get even harder in the next few years.
 Having experience will remain to be a top value in an innovation career.
 “How many innovation projects did you complete?”
 “What methods did you use?”.
-To compete with 100 Million others for a job is equally challenging than trying to get top talents competing with 100 Million other businesses.
+To compete with 100 Million others for a job is equally challenging as trying to get top talents competing with 100 Million other businesses.
 We interviewed shrimp farm owners in Vietnam, street dealers in Cambodia, car repair shops in Nigeria, and 50+ more businesses.
 The owners are on average 25, graduated from their local University, and are smart enough to understand that our world is changing very fast.
 The shrimp farmer considers an AI system to manage the population, the car repair shop an e-commerce system for parts sale, and the street dealer a mobile app to push their daily harvest of ultra-fresh food to sell it the same day.
 Each one of the innovative concepts is simple at first glance, yet powerful enough to force all their competitors to follow.